Site-Specific Performance.

 ENCOUNTERS.

-Angles of Consquence is rooted in direct, human encouters between artists, sunlight, and those impacting the climate.
+Performance is rooted in direct, human encounters.
+Our encounters are between artists, sunlight, and those impacting the climate.

 LIVING CLIMATE CHANGE.

-We bring audiences out to locations that are directly tied to global warming, making the organizations that impact it palpable.
+We bring audiences out to locations that are directly tied to global warming, making the organizations and communities that impact it palpable.